 Step1.
 The AIOTF sends group identification information (e.g., Filtering Information) to the ADM for the group that the AIOT is intends to reach to.

-Step2. the ADM computes a concealed temporary identifier CT-ID for each device in a group (let us call the group G) using an identifier ID of the device, a key KID associated with the device, and a freshness parameter RAND associated with the group using a hash function H:
+Step2. the ADM computes a concealed temporary identifier CT-ID for each device in a group (let us call the group G) using an identifier ID of the device, a key K_AIOT_root associated with the device, and a freshness parameter RAND associated with the group using a hash function H:

 CT-ID = H(long-term device ID, K_AIOT_root, RAND) for each device in G

 It is noticeable that the freshness parameter RAND is not per device but remains the same for every device in the group G. The RAND can also be used as the authentication challenge to all the devices.
-Each time the ADM gnerates CT-IDs for a group of devices, the ADM chooses a fresh RAND.
+Each time the ADM generates CT-IDs for a group of devices, the ADM chooses a fresh RAND.

 Step3.
 After computing all the CT-IDs, the ADM forwards the CT-IDs and the RAND to the AIOTF.